JanZimbelmann/Ising_Decimation_Reversion_with_CNN/README.md

-# Ising Decimation Reversion with CNN
+# Ising Decimation Reversion with Convolutional Neural Networks

-Metropolis Simulation of the 1D Ising model.
-Reverting a renormalization by decimation with a trained convolutional neural network (CNN).
+Metropolis Simulation of the 1D Ising model for generating a set of spin configurations.
+Renormalizing such a generated dataset by decimating with a majority rule procedure.
+Then training a Convolutional Neural Network (CNN) to revert the decimation.

 ## Background